-Imagine a LTC QI team working on reducing medication errors in a 300-bed LTC home.
-The Director of Care (DOC) suggests conducting a medication error review to see how their LTC home system is performing.
-The pharmacist is asked to review the administration of medications at defined points in the next week.
-They put the data into a spreadsheet and discover that the average number of weekly medication errors is 34 errors.
-A couple of times there were only a few errors, but several times medications were distributed with more than 50 errors.
-The LTC QI team works to improve scheduling of medications, dosage review practices and medication reconciliation routines.
-They monitor error rates to see if they are getting better.
+Imagine a QI team working on improving access to primary care appointments in a small practice.
+The office manager suggests looking at previous patient wait times to see how bad things really are.
+The clinic assistant pulls five patient charts for each day in the last month and records the time spent between a patient's scheduled appointment time and the time the patient was taken to an examination room.
+The assistant puts the data into a spreadsheet and discovers that the average wait time was 36 minutes.
+Several patients were seen without any wait at all, but there were many times when patients waited over an hour for their scheduled appointment.
+The QI team works for several months to improve scheduling, efficiency and chart retrieval.
+They monitor wait times to see if they are getting better.
 Realizing they need a better tool for analyzing their data, they arrange to have someone input their data into a control chart.
 We will return to this team's story after providing some control chart background and interpretation guidance.

-3 It is beyond the scope of this guide to describe all the possible types of data and related control charts.
+$^{^{3}}$ It is beyond the scope of this guide to describe all the possible types of data and related control charts.
 You'll find references to useful discussions of control charts at the end of the section.
 Software is available that makes charting relatively easy.